golrol/MKP-TSP-ILP/README.md

-# Optimization of multi-vehicle Transportaion
+# Optimization of multi-vehicle Transportation

 This project purpose is to provide a fully detailed plan of delievring goods.
 In the first step the program will solve the Multi Knapsack problem